 Dr. Brite Activated Charcoal Toothpaste

-Dr. Brite sources a bamboo-derived activated charcoal for our all-natural toothpaste and mouthwash formulas to help remove plaque and whiten teeth.
+Dr. Brite sources a bamboo-derived activated charcoal for our toothpaste and mouthwash formulas to help remove plaque and whiten teeth.
 The charcoal is activated at a higher than average temperature of 3,000 degrees, which creates a more refined, better-quality ingredient.